 What Are the Types of CIS?

 - Data Warehousing: Data warehousing describes the collection and management of data from a variety of sources to provide business insights.
 The digital storage of large amounts of data for analysis requires several technologies and tools, such as business intelligence tools, SQL clients, and spreadsheets.

-- Machine Learning: This method of data analysis is a subset of artificial intelligence and involves the training of machines to learn from data.
+- Machine Learning: This method of data analysis is a subset of AI and involves training machines to learn from data.
 These systems can identify patterns and make decisions with little to no human interaction.

 - Competitive Intelligence: This type of CIS involves the definition, collection, analysis, and distribution of intelligence regarding markets.
-It might include uncovering insights into product performance, customer bases, or the competition in order for stakeholders to make strategic business decisions and gain a competitive advantage.
+It might include uncovering insights into product performance, customer bases, or the competition, enabling stakeholders to make strategic business decisions and gain a competitive advantage.